owncloud-ci/core/README.md

 - `DOWNLOAD_URL`
 Provide a tarball from a different location

+- `EXCLUDE`
+Exclude files/folders from being copied to the workspace.
+This is useful when testing apps that are included in the nightly tarballs.
+The exclude pattern uses rsync `--exclude` logic

 If `CORE_PATH` is not defined - the plugin assumes the workspace directory is nested two directories deeper in relation to the owncloud folder